dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2740: Death penalty is a costly process with drawbacks.
+### T2740: The death penalty process is costly and time-consuming.

 |Support|
 |---|